wuzhy1ng/BlockchainSpider/README.md

 ### ✨Collect transaction data

-In this section, we will demonstrate how to collect transaction data in [Ethereum](https://ethereum.org/)!
+In this section, we will demonstrate how to collect transaction data.

-The following command will continuously collect transactions from block number `19000000` to the latest block:
+The following command will continuously collect transactions in [Ethereum](https://ethereum.org/) from block number `19000000` to the latest block:
 ```shell
 scrapy crawl trans.block.evm -a start_blk=19000000 -a providers=https://eth.llamarpc.com
 ```